srivathsashreyas/metrics-collector-py/README.md

 11. To test, ssh into the colima vm and run the following
    - `curl -H "Host: producer.local" http://<INGRESS_IP>/login`.
 This will generate a login message and pass it on to the other components as stated in the overview section
    -  `curl -H "Host: grpc-client.local" http://<INGRESS_IP>/metrics` to retrieve the count of logins or `curl -H "Host: grpc-client.local" http://<INGRESS_IP>/raw-data` to retrieve the last 10 raw login messages

+## Automated Deployment Steps
+1. Ensure you have setup a microshift or k3s cluster (note both configurations have been verified only on macos)
+2. Refer the gitops repo README (https://github.com/srivathsashreyas/metrics-collector-py-gitops) for steps to install ArgoCD

 ## Useful Commands (Reference)